simeononsecurity/simeononsecurity.ch/content/articles/change-management-cyber-security-enhancing-resilience-evolving-landscape/index.en.md

 ### 1. Establish a Change Management Framework

-To effectively manage changes in cyber security, it is crucial to establish a robust change management framework that outlines the processes, roles, and responsibilities involved.
+To effectively manage changes in cyber security, you need to establish a robust change management framework that outlines the processes, roles, and responsibilities involved.
 This framework should align with industry standards such as **ITIL** (Information Technology Infrastructure Library) and incorporate **cyber security best practices**.

 A change management framework typically includes the following components: